PairRE: Knowledge Graph Embeddings via Paired Relation Vectors: Methodology

-where $\bm{h}, \bm{r}^h, \bm{r}^t, \bm{t} \in \mathbb{R}^d $ and ${||\bm{h}||}^2 = {||\bm{t}||}^2 = 1$.
-The model parameters are, all the entities’ embeddings, $\{e_j\}_{j=1}^{\mathcal{E}} $ and all the relations’ embeddings, $\{r_j\}_{j=1}^{\mathcal{R}} $.
+where $\bm{h}, \bm{r}^H, \bm{r}^T, \bm{t} \in \mathbb{R}^d $ and ${||\bm{h}||}^2 = {||\bm{t}||}^2 = 1$.
+The model parameters are, all the entities’ embeddings, $\{\bm{e}_j\}_{j=1}^{\mathcal{E}} $ and all the relations’ embeddings, $\{\bm{r}_j\}_{j=1}^{\mathcal{R}} $.

 Illustration of the proposed PairRE is shown in Figure~\ref{fig:Illustration}.
 Compared to TransE/RotatE, PairRE enables an entity to have distributed representations when involved in different relations.
+We also find the paired relation vectors enable an adaptive adjustment of the margin in loss function, which alleviates the modeling problem for complex relations.

+Let's take a 1-to-N relation as an example.
+We set the embedding dimension to one and remove the constraint on entity embeddings for better illustration.
+Given triples $(h, r, ?)$, where the correct tail entities belong to set $S = \{t_1, t_2, ..., t_N\}$, PairRE predicts tail entities by letting

+where $\gamma$ is a fixed margin for distance based embedding models and $t_i \in S$.
+The value of $\bm{t}_i$ should stay in the following range:

+The above analysis shows PairRE can adjust the value of $\bm{r}^T$ to fit the entities in $S$.
+The larger the size of $S$, the smaller the absolute value $\bm{r}^T$.
+While models like TransE or RotatE have a fixed margin for all complex relation types.
+When the size of $S$ is large enough, these models will be difficult to fit the data.
+For N-to-1 relations, PairRE can also adjust the value of $\bm{r}^H$ adaptively to fit the data.

-By introducing the mechanism of projecting entities to relation specific locations, the model can alleviate the modeling problem for complex relations.
-Meanwhile, without adding a relation specific translational vector enables the model to encode several key relation patterns.
-We show these capabilities below (which are also proved in Appendix ~\ref{appendix}).
+Meanwhile, not adding a relation specific translational vector enables the model to encode several key relation patterns.
+We show these capabilities below.